Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_starter/marketing_data_foundation_starter.md

 Duration: 4

-Upload all the sample data files in the folder data to stage created in step 1
+Upload all the sample data files in the folder data to the stage created in step 1

 ```console